angie-il/my-next-editor/README.md

 Visit http://localhost:3000/ and start drawing!

 ### How to Test API Calls
-  This project uses tRPC (no REST endpoints).
+  This project uses tRPC.
 Here's how to see the API in action:
   - Snapshot saving happens automatically when the editor updates.
-  - API requests can be logged in the terminal (look for console logs like Saving snapshot to memory store).
+  - API requests can be logged in the terminal (look for console logs like "Saving snapshot to memory store").

 * Example
   ```